ActianCorp/integration-platform-docs/docs/intro.md

 Keep in mind that the specific benefits of using a vector database may vary depending on the use case of your organization and the features of the database you ultimately choose.

-Let's now evaluate, at a high-level, the way Qdrant is architected.
+Let's now evaluate, at a high-level, the way Cortex is architected.

-## High-Level Overview of Qdrant's Architecture
+## High-Level Overview of Cortex Architecture

 ![qdrant](https://raw.githubusercontent.com/ramonpzg/mlops-sydney-2023/main/images/qdrant_overview_high_level.png)

-The diagram above represents a high-level overview of some of the main components of Qdrant.
+The diagram above represents a high-level overview of some of the main components of Cortex.
 Here are the terminologies you should get familiar with.

 - [Collections](#): A collection is a named set of points (vectors with a payload) among which you can search.
 The vector of each point within the same collection must have the same dimensionality and be compared by a single metric.
 [Named vectors](#) can be used to have multiple vectors in a single point, each of which can have their own dimensionality and metric requirements.